 The primary method of diagnosis for this disease is a skin or mouth biopsy.
 Any suspicious lesion should be biopsied since the prognosis is much more favorable the earlier the treatment.
 If we suspect oral SCC we might peform a biopsy or Fine Needle Aspirate (FNA) of a nearby lymph node.
 Many cats have lesions that are so suggestive of the disease, or the tumor is so large, that we perform surgery to completely remove the tumor at the same time we are doing a biopsy.

 Lymph nodes affected with SCC can be normal in size, as opposed to lymph nodes with other cancers, especially lymphosarcoma, that can become substantially enlarged.
-On another note, an enlarged lymph node in a cat that has oral SCC can be negative for the tumor in the lymph node, and is enlarged for some other reason.
+On another note, an enlarged lymph node in a cat that has oral SCC can be negative for the tumor in the lymph node, so that lymph node is enlarged for some other reason.
 The bottom line- a physical exam only checking the external lymph nodes by palpation is not adequate to determine spread of the oral SCC.
 An FNA or biopsy of the lymph node is needed.

 Prior to any biopsy we need a blood panel, urine sample, and Felv/FIV tests.
 Some cats with bone lesions due to SCC will have a high calcium level (hypercalcemia).